itou-rui/turborepo-starter/README.md

-# Fullstack Starter
+# Turborepo Starter

-Welcome to the Fullstack Starter repository!
-This project serves as a boilerplate to streamline the development of fullstack applications with best practices and curated configurations.
+Welcome to the Turborepo Starter repository!
+This project serves as a boilerplate to streamline the development of Turborepo applications with best practices and curated configurations.

 ## Contents